jeromeetienne/AR.js/docs/posts/post-XX-how-to-use-arjs-with-aframe.md

 - Those 2 modes are available in AR.js:
 - changeMatrixMode : 'modelViewMatrix'
 - changeMatrixMode : 'cameraTranformMatrix'

+- in one option, the camera is static and remain at 0,0,0 all the time, while the objects on markers are moving
+- another is to have the camera moving and the marker fixed at 0,0,0
+- the second is more usual for the 3d programmers.
+So it is the one i choosed first.
+Nevertheless it got some limitations, it can't handle multiple independent markers at once.
+You will need to use <a-marker> for that, see the section below for a detailed explaination.

 # How to handle multiple distinct markers
 - link to measure it example